 What is the EU's role?

-The EU aims to support young people to engage with regions outside Europe and to become more involved in global policy processes regarding issues such as climate change, the UN Millennium Development Goals, human rights, etc. In particular, this means:
+EU cooperation with partner countries is aimed at contributing to human development and engagement of young people worldwide and is core to more resilient societies and to enhance trust between cultures and stability for the EU itself.
+In addition, it seeks to promote active participation in society at global level.
+EU is supporting young people to engage with regions outside Europe and become more involved in global policy processes regarding issues such as climate change, the UN Sustainable Development Goals, human rights, etc. In particular, this means:

 - raising awareness of global issues among young people